valkey-io/valkey-doc/topics/valkey-bundle.md

 2. **Custom Flags with Environment Variable**

     This allows you to pass additional Valkey flags at runtime using the VALKEY_EXTRA_FLAGS environment variable.
-This is a flexible way for customizing behavior without needing to modify the existing image or use a custom configuration file.
+It is a flexible way to customize behavior without needing to modify the existing image or use a custom configuration file.

     ```bash
     docker run --env VALKEY_EXTRA_FLAGS='--save 60 1 --loglevel warning' valkey/valkey-bundle
     ```

+    In this example, the save flag enables data persistence while the loglevel warning flag limits log output to warnings and errors.
+You can include any [supported Valkey flags](https://github.com/valkey-io/valkey/blob/unstable/valkey.conf) in this variable to further tailor runtime behavior.

 3. **Use a Custom Configuration File**